 - The worker must not become a partner or director of a business without the permission of the UK Home Office

 It is also forbidden to own a stake of more than 10% in the company sponsoring your application.

-Switching from a Tier 4 Visa to a Tier 2 Visa
+Can a student switch from a Tier 4 Visa to a Tier 2 Visa?

 There may be the opportunity to switch from a Tier 4 visa to a Tier 2 visa, under the condition that the applicant satisfies the following requirements:

 - Successful completion of a Bachelor’s degree, Master’s degree, Postgraduate Certificate in Education or Professional Graduate Diploma of education at a recognised educational institution.

 - Ph.D. students who have completed a minimum of 12 months’ Ph.D. studies in the UK at a recognised institution or listed body, or an education provider holding a licence for sponsoring students under Tier 4 of the Points-Based System.
 Such applications can only be submitted from within the UK.

 Please note that upon meeting the requirements for switching from Tier 4 to Tier 2, you become exempt from Resident Labour Market Test requirements.
 An offer can, therefore, be presented immediately and directly to you personally, without first being advertised domestically within the UK.

 Applicants who currently hold a Tier 1 PSW visa may be provided with an unrestricted Contract of Sponsorship by their employer, under the condition that all applicable requirements are met for the specified job in accordance with the Code of Standards.